d3uk4li0n/ethertrace/README.md

 # ethertrace
-Ethertrace is a from-scratch Linux network sniffer built to explore packet capture, protocol parsing, and the layers beneath everyday network traffic.
+Ethertrace is a from-scratch Linux network sniffer built to explore packet capture, protocol parsing, and the layers beneath everyday network traffic